deephdc/satsr/reports/additional_notes.md

 ## Satellites

-If you want to have a brief overview of the different data of the satellite we recommend the [CREODIAS](https://discovery.creodias.eu/dataset) online viewer.
+If you want to have a brief overview of the data of the different satellites we recommend the [CREODIAS](https://discovery.creodias.eu/dataset) online viewer.

 ### Sentinel 2